jamiegoodwin/blogwin/_jekyll/_posts/2021-05-23-boost-your-wi-fi-with-whole-home-signal-and-up-to-double-the-speed.md

 That’s it!

 I hope it works out for you.
-If you get into trouble or indeed if it works and you just want to say THANK YOU SO MUCH JAMIE then please, hit me up in the comments.
+If you get into trouble or indeed if it works and you just want to say “THANK YOU SO MUCH JAMIE” then please, hit me up in the comments.

 Jamie